Carlos Domínguez Rodríguez: Personal

 Carlos Domínguez Rodriguez was a 77-year-old journalist who wrote about politics.
 He was married and had two children, a son and daughter.
 His son was married and the couple had a child, a grandchild.
-He resided in Nuevo Laredo, Mexico, for most of his life.
-His body was buried in Nuxco, Tecpan de Galeana, Guerrero, Mexico.
+He resided in Nuevo Laredo, Tamaulipas, for most of his life.
+His body was buried in Nuxco, Tecpan de Galeana, Guerrero.

 Career

 Domínguez Rodríguez practiced politically committed journalism for nearly 40 years.
-Although best known for his political column for the Dario de Nuevo Laredo, he also reported for the Noreste Digital and Horizonte de Matamoros, which were popular news websites.
+Although best known for his political column for the Diario de Nuevo Laredo, he also reported for the Noreste Digital and Horizonte de Matamoros, which were popular news websites.
 He was also known for being an independent journalist who lamented on political violence.

 Death

 Carlos Domínguez Rodriguez was murdered around 3 p.m. on January 13, 2018.
 The journalist was attacked while at a stopped traffic light in his Ford Focus.
 He was taken out of his car and stabbed.
 Domínguez Rodríguez was later determined to have died from 21 stab wounds to his body.
 In the aftermath it was not known how many attackers were involved as the men were masked.
 One of four people in the car, Domínguez Rodríguez was slain in front of his son, daughter-in-law, and grandchild, but only the journalist was attacked.

 Domínguez Rodríguez had been working on controversial political columns, and the motive related to his journalistic work was investigated.
 Domínguez Rodríguez had not reported receiving any threats or requested security.

 The Tamaulipas State Attorney General Irving Barrios announced March 28, 2018 the arrests of six suspects.
 Two of the six allegedly blocked Domínguez’s Ford, forced him out of the car and stabbed him and four of the six were allegedly involved in the planning.
 One of the planners was identified as Rodolfo Jorge Alfredo Cantú García, who was the relative of a former mayor who Domínguez Rodríguez had criticized in his articles.
 Barrios announced that his killing was related to his columns.